aerospike/aerospike-connect-outbound-sdk/README.md

 ## Usage

 Add a dependency to this repo in your project.
+The plugin should be compiled with the same/compatible Java version running the outbound connector.

 See the build files in the [examples](/examples) folder for further details.

 **NOTE** It is recommended to shade all the custom plugin dependencies to avoid class path conflicts with the outbound connectors.